iocafe/iocafe-doc/source/infra/installation_packages/200706-esp32-installation-packages.rst

 *********************
 The firmware.bin which needs to be renamed so that the file name includes the IO application name, program version and the target architecture.
-Convention used by us is to keep all installation packages in subdirecroties under /coderoot/packages directory.
+Convention used by us is to keep all installation packages in subdirectories under /coderoot/packages directory.
 I make version numbers simply by YYMMDD-HHMM.
 This allows sorting versions to time order and selecting newest one.
-Convention of naming debian packages as organization-application-versiondate-versiontime-architecture.deb enables meaningfull searches.
+Convention of naming debian packages as organization-application-versiondate-versiontime-osname-architecture.deb enables meaningful searches.
 For example to find newest available package for application "candy" running on "esp32" architecture.